agraese/CS_4420/README.md

 ## SQLALCHEMY
+> FlaskApp/app.py
+   - sql alchemy creates local databases from csv files.
+      - this is how the databse will be created and used in the application

- sql alchemy creates local databases from csv files. to configure the app to sqlalchemy you must install sqlalchemy first once it's installed we have to configure sqlalchemy engine: http://docs.sqlalchemy.org/en/latest/core/engines.html
+   - to configure the app to sqlalchemy you must install sqlalchemy first
+     - pip install SQLAlchemy
+     - pip install pandas
+   - once it's installed we have to configure sqlalchemy engine: http://docs.sqlalchemy.org/en/latest/core/engines.html
+   - you will need to change the file paths for file1 and file2 to be the ones for your system
+     - in your system type pwd <enter> This is the working directory for your file1 and file2.
+Make sure you are not in FlaskApp but the director before